Qamar al-Din: Etymology

+History

+Writings by medieval explorer Ibn Battuta mention a variety of apricot called qamar al-din, which were said to be cultivated in the Levant and Byzantium, dried, and exported elsewhere.

+According to historian Daniel Newman, Qamar al-Din is mentioned a 13-Century Arabic cookbook as a cooking ingredient, but no recipe for it was provided.
+A recipe for the fruit leather was provided in 1599 within a medical handbook by physician Dawud al-Antaki.

 Method of preparation

 To produce Qamar al-din, apricots and sugar are boiled over a fire and then strained through a wooden strainer that is soaked in olive oil.
 The apricots are then left to dry in direct sunlight.
 Once it has completely dried, it is then packaged, shipped, and sold.
 This dried apricot leather is thicker, more consistent, and has a stronger flavor than ordinary apricot leather, and is thus more suitable for making qamar al-din.
 Making the drink from this apricot leather only requires adding rosewater or orange blossom water, though apricot pieces (fresh or dried) and ice are often added as well.
 Sometimes, some of the floral water is replaced with orange juice or plain water.

+Consumption

 Qamar al-din is traditionally served thick and cold, and it is believed to be especially fortifying and a good source of energy, electrolytes, and hydration, all of which are crucial after a day of fasting.
 Some in the Levant add pine nuts and ice to their qamar al-din, making a beverage that resembles a thicker, apricot-flavored version of jallab.

-In Syria, it is also casually eaten without being turned into a drink, as the fruit roll to snack on itself.
+In Syria, it is also casually eaten without being turned into a drink, as the fruit roll is a snack itself.
 A common variation is wrapping the fruit leather around a piece of walnut.

-The Iranian variety, lavāshak, is prepared by heating seeded fruits with some water until they form a purée and then passed through a sieve to dispose of any fruit peel.
-The purée is then heated further to form a thicker paste and consequently left in the sun to dry out and served after a few days.
-Traditionally lavāshak is made from plums or apricot however modern and commercial varieties may use apple, pomegranate, cherry, barberry and Cornelian cherries as the fruit base.
+Qamar al-Din is consumed all across the Arab World, including the Maghreb region.

+Qamar al-Din is used to make muhallebi pudding, this pudding is popular during Ramadan in the Levant, as well as Egypt.
+It is also used to flavor ice cream.